s4marth/hangman/README.md

 # hangman
-A hangman game in python, in which you to have the words
+A hangman game in python, in which you have to guess the words